We are located in DePaolo Hall on the second floor in the west side of the building in Room 2079.

 - Carrying a regular caseload of individual clients

-- Facilitating or co-facilitating at least one group per semester
+- Facilitating or co-facilitating potentially one group per semester

 - Engaging in initial assessments and triage